mitsune404/unixsystembenchmark/README.md

 ### Compile yourself
-Simply run the make command to obtain the binary:
+Run the make command to obtain the binary:
 ```
 make
 ```

 Compile and run the program:
 ```
-run
+make run
 ```